raaji01/illumio/src/README.md

 Run the script by executing "python parse_logs.py" from the illumio/src directory.

-Thank you for the wonderful assignment looking forward for your feedback!
+Thank you for the wonderful assignment looking forward to your feedback!